Where life involves people – whether among family, friends or co-workers – there will be potential for conflict.

 In fact, if relationships are normal, conflict is inevitable.

 But, conflict doesn’t have to destroy relationships.
 It can actually be used to make relationships better.
 That takes intentionality, practice – and a whole lot of grace.

 In an organizational sense, conflict is certainly a huge part of a leader’s life.
 Even in a pastor’s life.

 It seems to reason that learning to deal with conflict successfully should be one of our goal as leaders.

-Here are 10 suggestions to effectively handle conflict:
+Here are 10 ways to effectively handle conflict:

 What’s the real battle?
 Many times we address symptoms, but we really aren’t even addressing with the main issue.
 This only wastes time, frustrates people, and makes the conflict linger longer.
 It’s usually a heart issue which is controlling everything being said.
 (Proverbs 4:23) Discovering that is key.
 Make sure you ask lots of questions and attempt to clarify the root issue of the conflict.
 (This is where a third party help is often needed.)